-The Marketing and Development Division administers the Specialty Crop Block Grant Program and several training opportunities for the West Virginia Department of Agriculture.
-The following provides information concerning these programs or contact the Communications and Marketing Division at 304-558-2210 or email@example.com
+The Business Development Division administers the Specialty Crop Block Grant Program and several training opportunities for the West Virginia Department of Agriculture.
+The following provides information concerning these programs or contact the Agriculture Business Development Division at 304-558-2210 or email@example.com

 Specialty Crop Block Grant Program (SCBGP)

 This federally funded program is available nationwide.
-Grants may not be awarded to private individuals but may be awarded to groups, educational institutions, etc. The maximum amount for any grant is $25,000.
+Grants may not be awarded to private individuals but may be awarded to groups, educational institutions, etc. The maximum amount for any grant is $100,000.
 Grants for educational and research purposes are favored.
 Eligible crops include honey, maple syrup, fruits and vegetables, and related foods.
-Please view the attached webinar information for further information and application forms.
+Please see below the 2020 Specialty Crop RFA and Grant Application Packet.

 The following training opportunities are available on a yearly basis.
 These classes are held in conjunction with higher education institutions that are accredited through federal agencies.